Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?: The Sub-Game Perfect Nash Equilibrium

-First, in Theorem~\ref{theorem:neutralnotexists_q>}, we prove that if inertias are small, then there is no NE by which $z^{eq}=0$.
-Then, in Theorem~\ref{theorem:NE_stage1_new_q>}, we characterize the NE strategies by which $z^{eq}=1$ for the case that the inertias are small.
-In Theorem~\ref{theorem:NE_stage1_new_q>}, we prove that if inertias are sufficiently small, then a unique NE exists.
-If not, only under certain conditions a unique NE exists.
-Numerical simulations under a wide range of parameters (presented in Section~\ref{section:simulation_findNE}) reveal that these conditions are always satisfied.
+Considering various upper bounds on the inertias $t_N, t_{NoN}$, we 1) prove that there is no SPNE by which $z^{eq}=0$ (Theorem~\ref{theorem:neutralnotexists_q>}) 2) characterize the possible SPNE access fees by which $z^{eq}=1$ (Theorem~\ref{theorem:NE_stage1_new_q>}).
+In the latter case, we show that (a) if the weighted sum of inertias is very small, then a unique SPNE exists (b) otherwise, a unique SPNE exists only under certain additional conditions.
+Numerical analysis under a wide range of parameters reveal that the latter conditions are always satisfied.

-Then, we focus on the case that inertias are not small.
-In Theorem~\ref{theorem:NE_stage1_new_q<}, we characterize all possible NE strategies by which $z^{eq}=1$.
-In Theorem~\ref{theorem:bigt}, we prove that when one of the inertias is large, the only NE strategy by which $z^{eq}=1$ is the third candidate strategy of Theorem~\ref{theorem:NE_stage1_new_q<}.
-Then, in Theorem~\ref{theorem:neutralz=0_q<}, we characterize the only candidate NE strategy by which $z^{eq}=0$.